EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 - `location`: The Azure location of the disk from which the snapshot was taken.
 - `lun`: The LUN identifying the disk from which the snapshot was taken at the time of the backup.
 - `snapshot_name`: The name of the snapshot.

+#### AWS provider-specific metadata

+The following fields are available in `snapshots_info/provider_info`:

+- `account_id`: The ID of the AWS account which owns the resources used to make the backup.
+- `region`: The AWS region in which the resources involved in backup are located.

+The following fields are available in `snapshots_info/snapshots/*/provider`:

+- `device_name`: The device to which the source disk was mapped on the backup VM at the time of the backup.
+- `snapshot_id`: The ID of the snapshot as assigned by AWS.
+- `snapshot_name`: The name of the snapshot.